Vincent-the-gamer/steamdeck-config/README.md

 sudo flatpak remote-add flathub https://mirror.sjtu.edu.cn/flathub/flathub.flatpakrepo
 ```

+## Install a browser
+Some plugins may depend on browser to setup, so a browser is needed.
+You can install any browser you are favorite.
+Directly install it through `Discover`.

 # Customizations

 ## Google Chrome
-Some plugins may depend on browser to setup, so a browser is needed.
 Directly install it through `Discover`.

 ## Decky Loader
 **`Decky Loader`** is a `plugin store` in `Gaming Mode`, you can press `...` button to find it after installation.